Stop Searching. Start Trusting.

 Setup Requirements

-• ⚠️Reading browser cookies on Windows requires running the program with administrator privileges.
+• ⚠️Reading browser cookies on Windows requires administrator privileges.

 Verified SafeView Analysis